-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Photo Gallery » Photos by Regions and Topics » Asian-American and Pacific Islander Heritage Month » Asian Pacific Heritage Month 2010 » Asian Pacific Heritage Month 2010: Arthur Pang
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » Asian-American and Pacific Islander Heritage Month » Asian Pacific Heritage Month 2010 » Asian Pacific Heritage Month 2010: Arthur Pang

 Arthur Pang is the regional coordinator for East Asia Pacific and South & Central Asia in the Office of Alumni Affairs, in the Bureau of Educational and Cultural Affairs.
 Mr. Pang has spent the entirety of his professional career in government service.
 Prior to joining Alumni Affairs, Pang served as an international trade specialist at the U.S. Department of Commerce and the U.S. Embassy in Beijing.